TIA has established sustainability as an integral component of the Tourism 2025 & Beyond - A Sustainable Growth Framework Kaupapa Whakapakari Tāpoi.

 This is operationalised through the New Zealand Tourism Sustainability Commitment He Kupu Taurangi Kia Toitū Ai Te Tāpoitanga that was launched by TIA in November 2017.

-The original TSC used four elements of a balanced scorecard – Economic, Visitor, Host Community and Environment, supported by 14 Commitments that set out the actions for TSC supporters to adopt into their operations.
+The TSC has four elements of a balanced scorecard framework – Economic, Visitor, Host Community and Environment.
+These are supported by 12 Commitments that set out the actions required for TSC operators to adopt into their business practices.

-With 1400 tourism businesses and entities having voluntarily joined the TSC, the step has been taken to include TSC participation as a standard part of TIA membership.
-This step reinforces the position of the TSC as the tourism industry sustainability programme.
+With 1400 tourism businesses and entities having voluntarily joined the TSC, in 2020 the step was taken to include TSC participation as a standard part of TIA membership.